techidaily/site-activate-lock/source/_posts/bypass-icloud-activation-lock-with-imei-code-on-your-iphone-15-pro-max-by-drfone-ios.md

 Are you looking for a way to bypass the iCloud Activation lock without an IMEI code?
 [Wondershare Dr.Fone](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/) provides a solution for unlocking iPhone, iPad, and iPod touch without a passcode.
 It is capable of removing various types of lock screens, which include your device's passcode, Touch ID, and Face ID locks.
 Moreover, it can bypass the iCloud activation lock and Apple ID without requiring a password.

 Additionally, it can bypass MDM (Mobile Device Management) and screen time settings without causing data loss.
 This software is compatible with iOS 17/iPadOS 17 and iPhone 15.

+### Key Features of Wondershare Dr.Fone

+1. It operates through a simple 3-step process, making it user-friendly.
+2. You can use the Dr.Fone - Screen Unlock (iOS) without the need for any technical expertise.
+3. Dr.Fone has the capability to disable the iTunes backup encryption setting without causing data loss.

 <!-- affiliate ads begin -->
 <span id="1982462">